 My husband never follows through on the things he says he’s going to do.
-This has been a constant problem throughout our marriage.
-I can give you dozens of examples large and small, on nearly a daily basis, but here are just two little ones.
-The other day we were going to visit some relatives.
+This has been a constant throughout our marriage.
+I can give you dozens of examples large and small, on nearly a daily basis.
+For example, the other day we were going to visit some relatives.
 I asked “Tom” to fill the gas tank the day before the trip so we could get an early start.
 He said “sure.”
-That morning when we were ready to go I noticed he hadn’t filled the tank.
-We wasted at least 20 minutes doing this.
-Another example: we were having a barbecue and had purchased a picnic table the season before that needed to be assembled.
+That morning I noticed he hadn’t filled the tank.
+We wasted at least 20 minutes getting gas, so we arrived late.
+Another time we were having a barbecue and had purchased a picnic table that had to be assembled.
 I asked Tom to do this a few weeks before the party.
 He said “sure.”
-Two week before the party I noticed he hadn’t done it, so I reminded him that we needed it for the party.
+Two weeks before the party I noticed he hadn’t done it, so I reminded him that we needed it for the party.
 He got mad at me and said he’d get it done, not to nag him.
 Of course. the night before the party, he still hadn’t done it.
-That morning, I had to stop what I needed to do to help him assemble the table (it wasn’t so easy).
-I was fuming.
-I can do some of these things myself, but Tom takes it as a personal affront if I try to do so, saying he has it under control.
-But he doesn’t!
-Tom has forgotten to pay bills, and other things that he insists on doing himself but that he simply doesn’t seem to do on any time frame that is responsible or sometimes, at all.
-I am getting really frustrated as I don’t like chaos or to see things fall apart in our lives simply because Tom wants control but then has no understandable means of getting things done.
+That morning, I had to stop what I needed to do to help him assemble the table.
+I can do some of these things myself, but Tom takes it as a personal affront if I try to do so, saying he has it under control..but he doesn’t!
+Tom has forgotten to pay bills and other things that he insists on doing himself but that he simply doesn’t seem to do in any reasonable time frame or at all.
+I am getting really frustrated as I don’t like to see things fall apart in our lives simply because Tom wants to control but then never gets things done.
 Is there any way to either take control myself or motivate my husband to get things done, without ruining our relationship?

 Anne, Teed Off in Texas